 One day, I heard the familiar chittering, only to spy the Kingfisher across a channel from me.
 Another photographer later appeared, fairly well camouflaged and pretty close, and the bird put on a show.
 I debated about moving, but didn’t, and kicked myself ever since.

 Then I discovered a place about an hour north of Seattle, where I live.
 A pair of Belted Kingfishers, a female (distinguished by her extra, rust-colored “belt”) and male, lived there.
-In about two months time, I went up at least weekly and observed and photographed.
+During about two months time, I went up at least weekly and observed and photographed.

 NOTE: Clicking on an image will launch a full-sized viewer.
+Come back; I will add more as I make pictures worthy enough.